Euthanasia: Broadly against

-The Roman Catholic Church condemns euthanasia and assisted suicide as morally wrong.
+A number of Christian denominations take a stance against euthanasia.
+The Catholic Church condemns euthanasia and assisted suicide as morally wrong.
 As paragraph 2324 of the Catechism of the Catholic Church states, "Intentional euthanasia, whatever its forms or motives, is murder.
 It is gravely contrary to the dignity of the human person and to the respect due to the living God, his Creator".
 Because of this, per the Declaration on Euthanasia, the practice is unacceptable within the Church.
+The Evangelical-Lutheran Churches teach that "Anything which aims for the death of those who suffer is murder, which God strictly prohibits in His Law."
 The Orthodox Church in America, along with other Eastern Orthodox Churches, also opposes euthanasia stating that "euthanasia is the deliberate cessation of human life, and, as such, must be condemned as murder."

-Many non-Catholic churches in the United States take a stance against euthanasia.
 Among Protestant denominations, the Episcopal Church passed a resolution in 1991 opposing euthanasia and assisted suicide stating that it is "morally wrong and unacceptable to take a human life to relieve the suffering caused by incurable illnesses."
-Protestant and other non-Catholic churches which oppose euthanasia include:
+Christian denominations that oppose euthanasia include: